pajp/branch-info-commits/README.md

 current branch.
 The result is saved as a new commit object and the branch head is changed to point to the new object.

+Currently, it doesn't work well with rebased commits (the branch information gets lost in the rebase process).

 Information about the working branch can be retrieved from a particular commit object by issuing the following command: